wesleyduff/Blog-and-Tutorials/src/Beginner/what_is_the_internet/README.md

 ## Creation of the internet
 - The internet is a large network of computers which communicate together.
 - Began in the 1960s as a Us-army funded project.
 The amount of data collected by the government needed a secure infrastructure in order to handle the load.
-- 1980's private companies, public universities and the government added to growth of the internet
+- 1980's private companies, public universities and the government added to the growth of the internet
 - The internet was evolved to allow large volumns of data to be shared by many compaines and the government.
-- The basic idea of the internet hasn't changed, even through the technology has.
-The basic concept of the internet is to connect many computers together and have them stay connected no matter what.
+- The basic idea of the internet hasn't changed, even through the technology has changed.
+The basic concept of the internet is to connect many computers together and have them stay connected, no matter what.

 ## Step one : The internet is a network
 __What is a network__